 Dr Nagja Tripathi is working as an Assistant Professor in the Department of Pharmacognosy.
-She has about 18 years of experience which includes 14 years of teaching experience and 4 years of industrial experience.
+She has about 20 years of experience which includes 16 years of teaching experience and 4 years of industrial experience.
 She has worked in Quality Assurance, Formulation Development and Quality Control departments of reputed pharmaceutical companies like Cipla and Sanofi Aventis.
 She has presented several scientific posters in various national & international conferences and published several papers in reputed journals.
 She has completed two minor research projects funded by Nirma University.
 She is a life member of various professional bodies like APTI (Association of Pharmaceutical Teachers of India), Society of Pharmacognosy and Indian Society of Technical Education (ISTE).
-Her research interest is phytopharmacological screening of herbal drugs, development of herbal formulations and their standardization.
+Her research interest is phytopharmacological screening & standardization of herbal drugs, development of herbal formulations and herbal cosmetics.
+She is a recognized PG and PhD guide at Nirma University.